qmkakaxi/DIG_FL/clusterBeta/README.md

 #### Communication module
 We encapsulated the Socket and implemented functions such as send rev and broadcast.
+The details are in [deliver](https://github.com/qmkakaxi/DIG_FL/blob/master/clusterBeta/models/deliver.py).

 ##### initialization
   ```